Holomorphic curves in exploded manifolds: Kuranishi structure: Trivializations and pre-obstruction models

 \end{defn}

-For example, we may construct a trivialization by extending $\hat f$ to a map $F$ satisfying the above conditions (for instance by choosing a smooth connection on $T_{vert}\hat {\ex B}$ and reparametrising the exponential map on a neighborhood of the zero section in $f^{*}T_{vert}\hat {\ex B}$), and letting $\Phi$ be given by parallel transport along a linear path to the zero section using a smooth $J$ preserving connection on $T_{vert}\hat{\ex B}$.
+For example, we can construct a trivialization by extending $\hat f$ to a map $\mathcal F$ satisfying the above conditions --- for instance by choosing a smooth connection on $T_{vert}\hat {\ex B}$ and reparametrising the exponential map on a neighborhood of the zero section in $f^{*}T_{vert}\hat {\ex B}$ --- and defining $\Phi$ using parallel transport along a linear path to the zero section using a smooth $J$--preserving connection on $T_{vert}\hat{\ex B}$.